 European Union General Data Protection Regulation

-As a global provider of legal services, DRRT complies with the European Union’s General Data Protection Regulation (“GDPR”).
-The GDPR is applicable if you are accessing DRRT’s website from Europe or you are in contact with DRRT’s offices in Frankfurt, London, or Paris.
-In these circumstances, DRRT will control and be responsible for the collection and processing of your personal data as both a data controller and processor.
+As a global provider of legal services, DRRT complies with the European Union’s General Data Protection Regulation (“GDPR”) and the UK Data Protection Act of 2018 (“DPA”).
+The GDPR is applicable if you are a citizen of a European Union member state, you are using DRRT’s website or services from Europe, or you are in contact with DRRT’s offices in Frankfurt or Paris.
+The DPA is applicable if you are a citizen of the United Kingdom, you are using DRRT’s website or services from the UK, or you are in contact with DRRT’s office in London.
+Under both the GDPR and the DPA, DRRT will control and be responsible for the collection and processing of your personal data as both a data controller and processor.

-Pursuant to the GDPR, we process your Personally Identifiable Information for certain specific, explicit and legitimate business purposes.
+Pursuant to the GDPR and the DPA, we process your Personally Identifiable Information for specific, explicit and legitimate business purposes.
 “Legitimate interests” means the interests of our law firm in conducting and managing our business, cases, and clients, to enable us to provide to our clients the excellent legal representation and services and most secure experience possible.
 Our legitimate interests include some or all of the following:

 • To provide legal services to our clients, including, but not limited to, collecting, analyzing, and storing corporate documents, powers of attorney, affidavits, custodian confirmations, trade data, and other documentation, corresponding with clients regarding case proceedings, strategy, etc., coordinating and corresponding with co-counsel and other third-parties including claims administrators and custodians, and performing other duties required of our representation.